Skip to main content

 3. Edit the Config File

 Once you've created your config file, you'll need to fill in the necessary fields to connect to your torrent client and indexer.
-At a minimum, you should configure the following:
+You will likely need to configure the following:

 Here's an example of what your config.js might look like: